 Sunday, 10 February 2008

 Our plan for the day was too attack the seabus and play on the Calipano Suspension Bridge.
 However, as we were walking out, Kai spotted that the Chinese New Year Parade was on.
-So quick change of plan, after investigating the seabus station and wandering through GasTown, we made our way over to China Town.

 Turns out the dude we were gonna see tonight (Matt Costa) is all sold out, so we may just grabbed a Thai or something.
 In the mean time I wandered down to sunset beach, as the skies cleared and I watched the sun set there while reading my book, which I've now finished!
 Was a beautiful sight, but it began to get extremely cold, so after playing for a while on the rocks, and returned triumphant to the hostel.